LauraBreimann/neuron_Puro-PLA_quantification/README.md

- ### 7. Colletion of all datasets and plotting
+ ### 7. Collection of all datasets and plotting

-To detect the size of the created masks run the ```record_size_of_mask.ijm``` to create csv files for each binary mask containing an area measurement.
+To detect the size of the created masks, run the ```record_size_of_mask.ijm``` to create CSV files for each binary mask containing an area measurement.
 Make sure that files are binary files with values of 0 and 1 and that all have set the same scale.

-  To create a dataset for plotting, this python script searches all the files and combines them, but this might be dependen on the file structure.
+  To create a dataset for plotting, this Python script searches all the files and combines them, but this might depend on the file structure.

   ```Collect_counts_and_mask_sizes.ipynb```